prameshk/Optimal-Strategy-Transit-Assignment/README.md

 1. #### Clone the repository on a local directory

 2. #### Data Preparation :
-Navigate to the folder where ZIP file of GTFS data is located.
+For the assignment, you need three types of data:
+--dd
+-- dd

+Locate the zip fil.
 Open R file named ```DataPrep.R```.

-Note that the data format used by the current script is different from the data available on this website.
-Use script "dataPreparation.py" to create a network suitable for this script.